Translate

 SR-71A (Blackbird) of the 9th SRW USAF impresses at IAT 1985.

 One aircraft stood out above all at the 1985 International Air Tattoo, 61-17979, the excellent Black SR-71A from the 9th S.R.W.
-United States Air Force that arrived from Beale Air Force base in the U.S.A.
-After spending the weekend of the public airshow sitting proudly in the static park, Monday would see its pilot put it through probably the best-ever-seen U.K. demonstration of the type.
+United States Air Force that arrived from Beale Air Force Base in the U.S.A.
+After spending the weekend of the public airshow sitting proudly in the static park, Monday would see its pilot put it through what was probably the best-ever U.K. demonstration of the type.

-The central theme of the 1985 International Air Tattoo was the 'Sky Tanker', but for many, the memory will be Monday's departure of the Blackbird quite literally singing.
+The central theme of the 1985 International Air Tattoo was the 'Sky Tanker', but for many, the memory will be Monday's departure of the Blackbird, which was singing quite literally.

-It was designed by Kelly Johnson and built at Lockheed's Skunkworks; it could reach Mach 3 heights of over 80,000 feet; it was commissioned by the C.I.A. as a spy plane to upgrade from the U-2 (black) spy plane that had become attackable by Soviet missiles.
+It was designed by Kelly Johnson and built at Lockheed's Skunk Works; it could reach Mach 3 and over 80,000 feet; it was commissioned by the CIA as a spy plane to replace the U-2 (black) spy plane, which had become vulnerable to Soviet missiles.

-Although it had come under hostile fire on numerous occasions, not one SR-71A was lost to enemy fire, the concept being that by the time the aircraft was seen and a missile launched, it would be too far away to be tracked and hit.
+Although it had come under hostile fire on numerous occasions, not one SR-71A was lost to enemy fire; the concept was that by the time the aircraft was seen and a missile launched, it would be too far away to be tracked and hit.

 A genuine legend of the skies.

-Following the weekend's airshow, Monday witnessed the departure of the participating aircraft.
-We saw the best SR-71A demonstration in the U.K. during their departure flight from R.A.F.
+Following the weekend's airshow, the participating aircraft departed on Monday.
+We saw the best SR-71A demonstration in the U.K. during its departure flight from R.A.F.
 Fairford.

 61-17979 SR-71A 9th SRW USAF, getting airborne.